YonSci/yon_academic/_portfolio/portfolio-2.md

 Then, download the Anaconda installation script, it may take some time
 > wget -P /tmp https://repo.anaconda.com/archive/Anaconda3-2020.02-Linux-x86_64.sh

-Verify the download script via `sha256sum` command
+### Step: 5 Verify the downloaded script via `sha256sum` command:
 > sha256sum /tmp/Anaconda3–2020.02–Linux–x86_64.sh

 You should see an output that looks similar to this:
 > 2b9f088b2022edb474915d9f69a803d6449d5fdb4c303041f60ac4aefcc208bb  /tmp/Anaconda3-2020.02-Linux-x86_64.sh

-Run the following command to begin the installation process; this may also take some time:
+## Step: 6 Begin the installation process by running the following command:
 > bash /tmp/Anaconda3-2020.02-Linux-x86_64.sh

 You should see an output like the following: